workerman/mqtt

 connect()

-Connects to the Broker.
+Connect to the Broker.

 publish(String $topic, String $content, [array $options], [callable $callback])

-Publishes a message to a specific topic.
+Publish a message to a specified topic.

 • $topic: The topic.